dassarthak18/SobolBox/README.md

 * **Stage 2.** If the analysis is unable to find a counterexample but determines that a safety violation is not possible given the computed output bounds, the falsifier returns ``unsat``.
 The output bounds computed by our algorithm are under-approximations.
 As such, ``unsat`` results are high confidence, but not sound guarantees.
 * **Stage 3.** If the analysis is inconclusive, the falsifier returns ``unknown``.

-SobolBox also implements built-in parallelization and caching of both Sobol sequences and computed output bounds to reduce computational overheads over incremental runs.
+SobolBox also implements built-in memoization of black-box function calls, parallelization, and caching of both Sobol sequences and computed output bounds to reduce computational overheads over incremental runs.

 ### Note